effectai/developer-docs/docs/quickstart/README.md

 cd awesome-efx-project
 ```

-Afterwards create your main javascript file and main html file inside of your project directory.
+Afterward, create your main javascript file and the main HTML file inside of your project directory.

 ```bash
 touch index.js